cse482spring2019/MACK/README.md

 and then use
 `./deploy_dev.sh` to run the script that will build the docker containers.
 Using the `deploy_dev.sh` script will eliminate the need to remember the `docker-compose` build instructions.

+NOTE: this script will take a while to complete.

+After running `./deploy_dev.sh`, the webapp and servers should be running as a docker container at `localhost:2015`.

+## Development

 In the `/webapps/` directory on a version of npm 6.1.0+, and node 10.7.0+,

 Run `docker-compose up` in `AccessMaps/accessmap` to start the docker aggregation of container outputs.

-While running `docker-compose up`, run `npm start` in a new window in the `AccessMaps/webapps` directory to deploy the web app.
+While running `docker-compose up`, run `npm start` or `yarn start` in a new tab in the `AccessMaps/webapps` directory to deploy the web app.

 We're currently using yarn for our package manager, so if an error relating to `webpack-cli` appears, run `yarn add -D webpack-cli` in the `/webapp/` directory.